JoshuaEbenezer/signal_processing/README.md

-# speech_processing
+# signal_processing
-DSP project to classify speech as voiced or unvoiced and classify gender of speaker
+DSP project to classify speech as voiced or unvoiced and classify gender of speaker, and to analyse ECG signals.